 BMR (kcal / day)= 10 x weight (kg) + 6.25 x height (cm) – 5 x age (y) – 161 (kcal / day)

-As you may have already noticed, the only difference between these two formulas is their last part.
+As you may have already noticed, the only difference between these two formulas is the last part.
 We add 5 kcal per day for every man and subtract 161 kcal per day for every woman.

-Secondly, we can now input acquired values into the BMR for woman equation:
+Input the acquired values into the BMR for woman equation:

 10 * 59.87 + 6.25 * 172.72 – 5 * 25 - 161

-At last, we can solve the equation itself:
+Solve the equation itself:

 10 * 59.87 + 6.25 * 172.72 – 5 * 25 - 161 = 598.7 + 1079.5 – 125 – 161 = 1392.2 (kcal / day)